derlintanya3/IBM-Project-37778-1660324642/Develop The Python Script/README.md

 # Python
 <pre>
-Creating the python script to obtain sensor data and send it to the cloud.
+Creating the python scripts to obtain sensor data and send it to the cloud.
 </pre>